keckje/MassWastingRunout-training-materials/README.md

 # Simulating landslide sediment transport and runout hazard in Landlab using MassWastingRunout (MWR)
-This repository contains Jupyter notebooks, example model inputs and presentations for the Landlab MassWastingRunout Clinic at CSDMS in May 2026.
+This repository contains Jupyter notebooks, example model inputs and power point presentations for the Landlab MassWastingRunout Clinic at CSDMS in May 2026.

 Training description:
-In this hands-on training, participants simulate landslide runout and sediment transport patterns using the model MassWastingRunout (MWR).
+In this hands-on-clinic, participants simulate landslide runout and sediment transport patterns using the model MassWastingRunout (MWR).
 MWR is coded in Python and implemented as a component for the package Landlab.
 MWR uses runout algorithms typically found in landscape evolution and watershed sediment yield models to replicate the complex depositional and erosional behavior of actual landslides.
-It includes a calibration utility For a full description of MWR and the calibration utility refer to [Keck et al., 2024][esurf]
+It includes a calibration utility.
+For a full description of MWR and the calibration utility please refer to [Keck et al. (2024)][esurf]

 By the end of this training, participants will have an understanding of how to setup and calibrate MWR to a field site.

-Model inputs for the example field sites are are available online at this [hydroshare][hydroshare] website.
+Model inputs for the example field sites are available online at this [hydroshare][hydroshare] website.
 MWR can be run at most sites by preparing model inputs following the format of the example inputs.
-Step-by-step directions for preparing MWR inputs using ArcPro are described in the
+Step-by-step directions for preparing MWR inputs using ArcPro are described in A_step-by-step_guide_on_how_to_prepare_input_data_for_MWR.pdf

  <!-- Links -->